 I did gaze at the sun for a few minutes as I walked, prayed aloud and praised God for His highly praiseworthy attributes and for giving me such a vivid picture of His glory.
 That walk continued through many turns as I worked my way along my usual morning path and then as I again turned to the east another word picture was given to me.

 If any of us intently desires to see God’s glory throughout the moments of every day, then we MUST make a practice of gazing at Him.
-That is the only way our earthly spiritual eyesight will grow dimmer as our heavenly spiritual eyesight grows stronger.
+The only way our earthly spiritual eyesight will grow dimmer is as our heavenly spiritual eyesight grows stronger.

-Let me close with the words to the first verse of this hymn.
-If these describe where you are at in life, then I invite you to gaze upon God!
+Let me close with the lyrics to the first verse of this hymn.
+If these words describe where you are at in life, then I invite you to gaze upon God!

 “Oh soul are you weary and troubled?